mcibique/vue-testing-examples/README.md

 ## Mocking axios

-Let's have a simple service which calls external API:
+Let's have a simple service which calls an external API:

 ```js
 class AuthService {